bonibv/swarc-material/arc42/arc42-template-EN.md

 block).

 Avoid redundancy.
-Refer to section 4, where you already captured the most important decisions of your architecture.
+Refer to section 4, where you already captured the most important decisions of your architecture._"

+PictShare's architecture decisions include adopting a microservices architecture for scalability, using cloud-based storage for reliability, and implementing robust security measures for user data protection.

 <div class="formalpara-title">